 Let Our Personal Injury Law Firm Handle Your Claim

-If your accident involved injuries, you should consider hiring legal representation soon after the crash.
+If your accident involved injuries, you should consider hiring legal representation as soon as possible after the crash.
 Our team will evaluate your case to determine your options for filing a claim or lawsuit and securing compensation for your damages.

 We provide all prospective clients with a free case review, so you have nothing to lose by calling us to discuss our services.
-However, you only have a limited time to sue the at-fault driver under New York Civil Practice Laws & Rules § 214.
-For this reason, you should act quickly following your accident.
+It is also important to keep in mind that you only have a limited time to sue the at-fault driver under New York Civil Practice Laws & Rules § 214.
+Additionally, other deadlines apply to all claims and lawsuits.
+Finally, evidence such as surveillance and dashcam video, and witness statements are best obtained as soon as possible.
+Delay in obtaining these items can result in them becoming unavailable for a variety of reasons.
+For the above-stated reasons and others, you should act quickly following your accident to get the experienced, dedicated, and effective legal representation you deserve.

 Our law firm will prepare and file your claim, demanding an appropriate settlement based on your case.
 If the insurer refuses, a lawsuit is often possible.